qdrant/landing_page/qdrant-landing/content/documentation/cloud/create-cluster.md

 - Horizontal and vertical scaling
 - Monitoring and log management

-To learn more about this paid feature, contact us at <FILL IN BLANK>.
+Learn more about these features in the [Qdrant Cloud dashboard](https://cloud.qdrant.io/).

 ## Next steps